Your Ultimate Guide to St. Barts

-You haven't shopped until you've shopped on St. Barts, and the main town of Gustavia is where you'll find all the big names — Hermès, Cartier — mixed in with local designers like Lolita Jaca, which designs boho-chic caftans, and Bijoux de la Mer, known for its pearl jewelry.
-For the ultimate souvenir, head to Laurent Effel, which makes a sandal emblazoned with an outline of the island of St. Barts.
+You haven't shopped until you've shopped on St. Barts, and the main town of Gustavia is where you'll find all the big names—Hermès, Cartier—mixed in with local designers like Lolita Jaca, which designs boho-chic caftans, and Mignot, known for its pearl jewelry.

-Set right on white-sand Saint-Jean beach, Sand Bar is as much a restaurant as it is a bar, thanks to its menu from chef Jean-Georges Vongerichten.
+Set right on white-sand Saint-Jean beach, Sand Bar is as much a bar as it is a restaurant.
 Grab one of the lounges, order a bottle of rose (mais oui), and stick your toes in the sand, with the surf just beyond.
 There's nothing quite like it.

 You can't come to St. Barts without a stop at this legendary beach club with locations around the globe.
 Nikki Beach is known for its signature teepees, white curtain-draped beds on the sand, and DJs spinning its very own brand of chill-out lounge music.
 The party here seems to go 24/7.